Basssiiie/Random-Race-Generator/README.md

  -----------------------------------------

 ##Changelog

+###Version 1.2.1, 26th of September 2016
+ - Created: GitHub repository for source code storage.
+ - Removed: Some leftover debug code that was still there.

 ###Version 1.2, 1st of June 2014
  - Added: You can now invite players to the race you are currently in (both public and private races).